gruppe-adler/replay.gruppe-adler.de/README.md

 - The authorization token can be configured via the environment variable `AUTH_TOKEN`.
 The default value is `MEH`.

 ## Development
-To setup a development enviornment just clone this repository, install all dependencies with `npm install` and then start the development server with `npm run serve`.
+To setup a development enviornment for the frontend just clone this repository, change into the `frontend` directory, install all dependencies with `npm install` and then start the development server with `npm run serve`.

 ## Authorization
 Some endpoints require Authorization.
 Just set the `Authorization` HTTP header with value `Bearer <AUTH_TOKEN>`.
 For an explanation on how to configure the AUTH_TOKEN see [Setup & Configuration](#Setup-&-Configuration).

 ## Endpoints
-### GET `/`
+### GET `api/`
 `Description`: Returns array containing meta data of all replays.
 `Requires Authorization?`: No
 `Example Response`: